Applications for Spring 2014 Scholarships are now available! Deadline: March 14, 2014 (Lipton Essay Award: May 16, 2014)

 A call for scholarship applications is typically announced early in the spring semester, with an application deadline in late March.
 The Mazursky fund has an additional call for applications in the early fall semester, with a deadline in mid-October.
 The Lipton Essay Award deadline is in mid-May.

 For more information, please e-mail firstname.lastname@example.org.

-Research and travel grants are intended to support specific travel and research projects for undergraduate and graduate students.
+Research and travel grants are intended to support specific travel and research projects relating to the field of Jewish Studies for undergraduate and graduate students.
+Download application

 - Robert and Lynn Berman Scholarship

 The Robert and Lynn Berman Scholarship awards $1000 to an undergraduate or graduate student to support research-related travel, including travel to resources (e.g., archives, oral history interviews, etc.), other venues essential for carrying out work on an undergraduate or graduate thesis, or travel to professional conferences.
 Funds may also be used for research materials, but not books or related materials for courses.